djconnolly27/TrailBlazer/Reviews/Architectural_Review_2.md

 # Background Information:

 * Tkinter - A GUI for the users to interface with our software.
-* Overpy - An API of which we pulled datapoint of run-able paths.
+* Overpy - An API off which we pulled datapoints of run-able paths.
-* NetworkX - A program that takes our points, finds the shortest paths and greates a graph.
+* NetworkX - A program that takes our points, finds the shortest paths and creates a graph.
 * Weather API - Returns current weather data from Yahoo Weather.

 # Key Questions:

 * What is a good strategy for approaching route finding?
-* How do we chanfe the font in the GUI?
+* How do we change the pixelation of the font in the GUI?
 * Is there a better way to structure our edge class?
 * What is a faster way to run our find_nodes_and_edges function?